Aakash Repeater Courses

 Coal and petroleum are non-renewable resources of energy because there is a finite supply of these resources.
 They take millions of years to form, and we are using them at a much faster rate than they can be replenished.

-Petroleum refining: It is the process of separating crude oil into its different components, based on their boiling points.
+Petroleum Refining: It is the process of separating crude oil into its different compounds, based on their boiling points.
 This is done by a process called fractional distillation.
-Each fraction can be further processed to produce various products.
+Each fraction can be further processed to produce a variety of products.

 Coal's primary uses include: